isomerpages/nlb-biblioasia/_holding-area/The Bumpy Ride to Making Crash Helmets Mandatory.md

 The ban in Singapore stirred up much debate in the press.
 In February 1975, a group of 30 motorcyclists appealed to the government to reconsider its ban on helmets with visors.
 They pointed out that the robbers had been wearing inexpensive full-face helmets not approved by SISIR, and so the government could simply stop the supply of these cheaper helmets.
 They also suggested banning motorcyclists from wearing helmets when not riding and banning only dark visors.
 After all, they argued, even without helmets, robbers would simply disguise themselves with sunglasses.[^37]

 ![](/images/Vol%2019%20Issue%203/4%20Crash%20Helmets/ch_visors'.jpg)
-<div style="background-color: white;">Despite the ban on crash helmets with visors in effect from April 1975, some motorcyclists continued to wear them. <i>Source: Straits Times, 15 April 1975 © SPH Media Limited.
+<div style="background-color: white;">Despite the ban on crash helmets with visors in effect from April 1975, some motorcyclists continued to wear them. <i>Source: The Straits Times, 15 April 1975 © SPH Media Limited.
 Permission required for reproduction.</i></div>

 “Singapore takes one pace backwards on road safety,” bemoaned Jim Watkins, motoring editor of the _New Nation_.
 “It seems ironic, after a month-long safety campaign which succeeded in reducing casualties on the roads, that law and order should be cited as a reason for abandoning the pursuit of maximum safety.”
 He argued that riding without protecting one’s eyes was “stupidity of the first order” since insects, gravel fragments or grit from lorries could easily cause a loss of control and subsequently accidents.[^38]